-Net operating cash provided by continuing operations for the twelve months ended March 31, 2018 was $384 million.
-Free cash flow (FCF) for the twelve months ended March 31, 2018 totaled $307 million, which represented 62% of adjusted EBITDA.
-FCF is defined as net cash provided by continuing operating activities less capital expenditures for purchases of property and equipment, capitalized data and other intangible assets.
+Net operating cash provided by continuing operations for the twelve months ended March 31, 2019 was $319 million.
+Free cash flow (FCF) for the twelve months ended March 31, 2019 totaled $209 million, which represented 43% of adjusted EBITDA.

 Media Contact: Alyson Austin, office phone: 949-214-1414, e-mail: firstname.lastname@example.org

 Investor Contact: Dan Smith, office phone: 703-610-5410, e-mail: email@example.com

 CoreLogic (NYSE: CLGX), the leading provider of property insights and solutions, promotes a healthy housing market and thriving communities.
 Through its enhanced property data solutions, services and technologies, CoreLogic enables realtors, financial institutions, insurance carriers, government agencies and other housing market participants to help millions of people find, acquire and protect their homes.
 For more information, please visit www.corelogic.com.